fewark/1724_web/final_report/README.md

 | Xiaoyang Xie | 1005755103     | xiaoyang.xie@mail.utoronto.ca |
 | Yanhao Li    | 1010253618     | yanhao.li@mail.utoronto.ca |

+Two members of our team, Xiaoyang Xie and Yanhao Li, are graduating students.
+As per the course policy, they will be submitting Assignment 4 and the Course Project by April 6 to meet the convocation timeline.

+The remaining two members, Kaifeng Lu and Zenan Jiang, are non-graduating students and will follow the standard deadlines (Assignment 4 by April 13 and Course Project by April 20).

 ---

 ## **2. Video Demo**